muscles; body; bones; movement; involuntary; voluntary; fibres; skeletal; nerves; cramp; spasm; strain;

 that can affect muscles

 Polio is a virus that attacks the spinal cord.
 The brain can't send messages to the muscles and they stop working.
-Not long ago a lot of kids would catch this illness, but nowadays not many people get poliomyelitis, (that's its full name), because kids are given an immunisation against it.
+Not long ago a lot of kids and many adults would catch this illness, but nowadays not many people get poliomyelitis, (that's its full name - say 'po-li-o-my-eh-lite-us) because kids are given an immunisation against it.
 Look at our topic on Immunisation if you would like to know more.

 Tetanus also affects muscles, and kids will have already had 'shots' to stop them getting this too.